Blog

 Bernau accuracy

 Mind that Bernau et al.5 didn’t specify the CDP $\epsilon$ values in the plot, but the noise multiplier for the Gaussian Mechanism.
 The corresponding $\epsilon$ values are approximately $250, 6.5, 2, 1, 0.3$. $\mathcal{C}$ denotes different number of output labels for a classifier.
-The larger $\mathcal{C}$ is, the more complex the model.
+The larger the noise multiplier, the more complex the model.
 The more complex the model is, the faster it tends to have a decrease in accuracy with DP applied.

 Depending on the $\epsilon$ value, the utility of our final ML model (i.e. the accuracy) worsens.
 To assess a good trade-off between privacy and utility, in my thesis I am using different threat models like: